Xolani-M/FreeCodeCamp-Basic-JS/Explore_Differences_Between_The_var_and_let.md

+# Explore Differences Between The var And let

 One of the biggest problems with declaring variables with the var keyword is that you can easily overwrite variable declarations:

 var camper = "James";